This Wok Star review was made after playing the game eight times. We were sent a copy of this game by the publisher in exchange for an honest review.

 - Wok Star is still challenging and a good team game after eight plays, but the games have started to feel pretty samey.
 The event cards add in a bit more randomness, but they also make a tough game even tougher.

-- Wok Star is a decent game for two players, but it’s not nearly as good as it is with three or four players.
+- Wok Star is a co-op game for two players, but it’s not nearly as good as it is with three or four players.
 Having to ask multiple people for ingredients for your recipes is just so much more exciting than working with just one other player.

 - Bad dice rolls can ruin some rounds.
 We’ve had a couple of rounds where everyone rolled low, making it very tough or impossible to make the ingredients we needed.

-Wok Star is the type of game that I’d recommend to real-time fans and those that are interested in this theme.
+Wok Star is the type of game that I’d recommend to fans of real-time board games and those that are interested in this theme.
 To me, it’s a good game with a very clean design that I’d play anytime someone else wanted to, but it’s not one I’ll be playing regularly.
 I do like the challenge it offers, but it’s not quite as exciting as some of the other real-time games I play, including Tim Fowers’ other real-time game, Now Boarding.
 I should point out that a couple people in my group absolutely love this game and most definitely will be playing it a lot more.

 Since both Wok Star and Kitchen Rush are real-time cooperative games set in restaurant kitchens, I’m guessing some people will want to know which one to get.
-Wok Star is easier to learn and less chaotic, making it the better family / casual game.
+Wok Star is easier to learn and less chaotic, making it the better cooperative family game.
 Kitchen Rush is the better option if you’re looking for a meatier game since there are a lot more actions you can take and you never know what customers will be ordering.
 I don’t think it’s worth owning both unless you really want as many restaurant-themed games as you can get.